silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/00_Model/11_Scaffolding.md

 		);

 		public function getCMSFields() {
-			// parent::getCMSFields() does all the hard work and creates the fields for title, isactive and content.
+			// parent::getCMSFields() does all the hard work and creates the fields for Title, IsActive and Content.
 			$fields = parent::getCMSFields();
 			$fields->fieldByName('IsActive')->setTitle('Is active?');

 			return $fields;
 		}
+	}

+To fully customize your form fields, start with an empty FieldList.

+	:::php
+	<?php

+		public function getCMSFields() {
+			$fields = FieldList::create(
+				TabSet::create("Root",
+					CheckboxSetField::create('IsActive','Is active?'),
+					TextField::create('Title'),
+					TextareaField::create('Content')
+						->setRows(5)
+				)
+			);

+			return $fields;
 		}

 You can also alter the fields of built-in and module `DataObject` classes through your own [DataExtension](../extensions), and a call to `DataExtension->updateCMSFields`.